kinecosystem/kin-ecosystem-android-sdk/docs/NATIVE_SPEND.md

 ### Creating a Custom Spend Offer ###

 A custom Spend offer allows your users to unlock unique spend opportunities that you define within your app.
-(Custom offers are created by your app, as opposed to [built-in offers displayed in the Kin Marketplace offer wall](#AddingToMP).)
-Your app displays the offer, request user approval, and then [requests payment using the Kin purchase API](#purchaseRequest).
+(Custom offers are created by your app, as opposed to [built-in offers displayed in the Kin Marketplace offer wall](#adding-a-custom-spend-offer-to-the-kin-marketplace-offer-wall).)
+Your app displays the offer, request user approval, and then [requests payment using the Kin purchase API](#requesting-purchase-payment-for-a-custom-spend-offer).

 *To create a custom Spend offer:*

-<a name="purchaseRequest"></a>
 ### Requesting purchase Payment for a Custom Spend Offer ###

 *To request payment for a custom Spend offer:*

 1. Create a JWT that represents a Spend offer signed by you, using the header and payload templates below.
-(See [Building the JWT Token](#BuildJWT) for more details about JWT structure).
+(See [Generating the JWT Token](../README.md#generating-the-jwt-token) for more details about JWT structure).

 **JWT header:**
 ```